Edge Behavior of Higher Complex-Dimensional Determinantal Point Processes: Introduction

-Ginibre proved that the average density of particles $\rho_n^{(1)}(z) = \frac{1}{n} \mathcal K_n(z,z)$ converges to a uniform distribution on the unit disc under a proper scaling \cite{Ginibre}.
+Ginibre proved that the average density of particles $\rho_n^{(1)}(z) = \frac{1}{n} \mathscr K_n(z,z)$ converges to a uniform distribution on the unit disc under a proper scaling \cite{Ginibre}.
 Namely, we have

 (The case $|z|=1$ was not treated in \cite{Ginibre} though.)
-The region $|z|\leq 1$, where the limiting distribution lives, is called the \textit{droplet}, the interior $|z|<1$ is often called the \textit{bulk}.
-The boundary of the droplet, $|z|=1$, is called the \textit{edge}.
-The edge will be our main focus in this paper (albeit for different but related models).
+The region $|z|\leq 1$ is the droplet, the interior $|z|<1$ is often called the \textit{bulk}.
+Indeed, the boundary $|z|=1$ is the edge.
 The pointwise limit for $|z|=1$ in \eqref{eq:densityGinibreScaling} is actually a direct consequence of a more general result concerning edge scaling limits.
 For any $z$ in the unit circle, and any $u, v\in\mathbb C$, we have

 where $\operatorname{erfc}$ is the complementary error function, given by

 Alternatively, we may write \eqref{eq:edgeScalingErfcGinibre} as